ossf/tac/process/TAC-Decision-Process.md

 Every PR must be categorized using one of the following <type> values.
 The purpose is twofold: to make it easier for readers to understand the scope of the PR at a glance, and to allow us to adjust the minimum review period and number of approvers based on how sensitive the PR is.

 Use the closest entry in the table that applies, selecting the first one if multiple apply.
 If you are not sure which type to use, take a guess and a maintainer will update if needed.
-See review and approval for the meaning of "waiting period" and "# approvers".

 |  Type  | Meaning | Waiting period |	# Approvers |
 | ------ | ------- | -------------- | ----------- |